cranhaven/cranhaven.r-universe.dev/README.md

 packages a second chance.
 As soon as the package is archived on CRAN, it is added to this repository.
 If the packages is fixed and "unarchived" on CRAN, it is removed from this repository.
-If the package is not unarchived on CRAN within four weeks, it is removed from this repository.
+If the package is not unarchived on CRAN within five weeks, it is removed from this repository.
 This gives R users, developers, and reverse-dependency maintainers some extra leeway.